On the first order theory of plactic monoids: The Diophantine problem in the infinite case

 \begin{lemma} Let $\{z_1<z_2<\dots < z_n\}$ be a finite set of integers with their standard order.
 Then the map $\phi:P(\mathbb{Z})\to P_k$, with $k = z_n-z_1+1$ defined on generators by and extended to words in the natural way, is a homomorphism \end{lemma} \begin{proof} As in lemma \ref{PNhomlemma}, consider $u = xzy$ and $v = zxy$, for $x\leq y z$.
 If more than one letter in $\{x,y,z\}$ is mapped to $\varepsilon$, there is nothing to prove.
 Likewise if no letters are mapped to $\varepsilon$.
 If only one letter is mapped to $\varepsilon$, then this is either $x$, yielding $\phi(u) = \phi(z)\phi(y) = \phi(v)$, or this letter is $z$, yielding $\phi(u) = \phi(x)\phi(y) = \phi(v)$.
 An analogous argument holds for all other Knuth relations. \end{proof}

 Thus, as in the case above, any Diophantine equation $\varphi$ is solvable in $P(\mathbb{Z})$ if and only if it has a solution in a fixed finite rank plactic monoid.
-Therefore, by uniformity of the above algorithm, the Diophantine problem for $P(\mathbb{Z})$ is also decidable.
+Therefore, by uniformity of the above algorithm, we obtain the following corollary \begin{cor} The Diophantine problem for $P(\mathbb{Z})$ is decidable. \end{cor}